tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: Debug mode:
 	- TBD: Need a debug mode that eliminates 'try' from 2word and prep commands
 	- TBD: need a secret code to prevent regular player from falling into debug: 'debug poke53281,0'
+	- TBD: maybe debug opens a menu where you can choose start room & choose to disable method and / or description guards
 - TBD: verbose / brief

 - Unit Testing (link: https://youtu.be/6tNS--WetLI ) ???